entropic-security/xgadget/README.md

 ### Why No Chain Generation?

 Tools that attempt to automate ROP/JOP chain generation require heavyweight analysis - typically symbolic execution of an intermediate representation.
-While this works well for small binaries and CTF problems, but tends to be error-prone and difficult to scale for large, real-world programs.
+This works well for small binaries and CTF problems, but tends to be error-prone and difficult to scale for large, real-world programs.
 At present, `xgadget` has a different goal: enable an expert user to manually craft stable exploits by providing fast, accurate gadget discovery.

 ### ~~Yeah, but can it do 10 OS kernels under 10 seconds?!~~ Repeatable Benchmark Harness